dev-ket/Ket.jl/README.md

 ```
 This will install the latest released version.
 For the development version with the latest updates, use `]add Ket#master` instead.

+## Contributing

+We welcome suggestions, bug reports, documentation and code contributions.
+See the [contributions guide](https://dev-ket.github.io/Ket.jl/dev/contribution_guide) for more information.

 ## Related libraries

 Julia: